QLIC-meets/QLIC-meets.github.io/pilot/README.md

 # QuIC-meets | Pilot
 Welcome to the QuIC-meets website.

+### What is QuIC-meets?

+QuIC-meets is an initiative to facilitate further collaboration and learning within QuIC.
 This is intended to be a two month trial (till December).

-**Provisional Format**: 1 Speaker, 1 Hour.
+*Provisional Format*: 1 Speaker, 1 Hour.
 Twice a month.

-**Schedule policy**: Decide at the end of each session.
+*Schedule policy*: Decide at the end of each session.
 Default is Wednesday before lunch.

+*Topic*: No hard rules.

 ### Schedule